Quantifying symmetric exchange in ultrathin ferromagnetic films with chirality: Appendix

+\paragraph{PSSW Fit Method} To estimate $A$ using the $M_\mathrm{S}(T)$ PSSW model, we perform the following iterative procedure to account for the implicit $A$-dependence of the PSSW modes $\omega_1$ and $\omega_2$.
+We start with the above mentioned estimation of the fundamental frequency $\omega_0$, and use it to evaluate the strict 2D model (Eqn.~\eqref{eq:2D}).
+This gives a lower estimate of $A$, which we then use, together with the $M_\mathrm{S}(T=0)$ estimate and the film thickness, $t$, to calculate $\omega_1$ and $\omega_2$.
+These frequencies are used to fit the more precise 2D PSSW model (Eqn.~\eqref{m_reduction_pssw}) up to $n=2$ to the data.
+We iterate this fit twice using recalculated PSSW frequencies.
+The resulting $A$ varied by $<$\SI{1}{\%} between the second and third iterations.

-The values calculated for $\omega_0$ are presented in Table~\ref{tab:M_T} for the different strengths of the applied field used in the experiments together with the estimation used for the analysis of the data obtained from the extrapolation method.
-Also, the values of the exchange constant which have been obtained from fits of Bloch's $T^{3/2}$ law as well as from the model in Eq.~\eqref{m_reduction_pssw} and renormalized to room temperature and are given.
-The results for the exchange constant are in good agreement substantiating our concept and underlining that both kinds of magnetometry data can equally well be used based on a proper estimation of the dipolar gap $\omega_0$.
+\paragraph{$A$-Values Comparison} The calculated values of $\omega_0$ are listed in Tbl.~\ref{tab:M_T} for the different $\upmu_0 H_\mathrm{ext}$ values used in $M(T)$ and $M(H)$ measurements, together with the resulting $A$ values obtained from fits to the Bloch's $T^{3/2}$ law, and the 2D PSSW model (Eqn.~\eqref{m_reduction_pssw}).
+The $A$-values are in good agreement across different $\upmu_0 H_\mathrm{ext}$ values, confirming that both $M(H)$ and $M(T)$ magnetometry data can be used to determine $A$ equally well, with appropriate estimation of $\omega_0$.